Rambalac/GMaster/README.md

 ## News
 ※ It can take from 12 hours to several days from pushing to MS Store til update appears for all users.
+### 2017-05-08
+Pushed version 1.8.5 to MS Store

+* Renamed app to LMaster as GMaster is lens trademark.
+* Added button to reset focus area to center
+* Minor UI change moving camera settings to flyout menu item and adding menu item to open camera in new windows directly.

 ### 2017-05-04
 Pushed version 1.8.4 to MS Store